ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 ##### Material Limitations:

 As can be seen in the above limitations on depth at which this robot can operate, the materials from which the impactor and chassis are made come into play as the Young's modulus.
 A higher value in this instance increases the range which the robot can travel in depth.
-An assumption made here is that the depth limitation is reached before the fracture limit of the chassis itself.
+An assumption made here is that the depth limitation is reached before the failure limit of the chassis.

 In addition, as we can see from Chen Li's work with terradynamics in granular materials, the yield stresses' linear variance with depth means that objects embedded and/or moving within the material are subject to pressure differentials.
 This results in buoyant forces acting on the objects.
 So, using materials that overall result in a system less dense than the granular material, one should expect this buoyant force to assist in vertical motion.
 In other words, if the robot is not actuating, and the granular material is fluidized, the robot will eventually float to the surface.